 - November 2–early March: 9:00am–3:00pm

-How To Get To Lake Powell Navajo Tribal Park And Antelope Canyon by Public Transport
+How to Reach Lake Powell Navajo Tribal Park And Antelope Canyon

 - Drive to the entrance.
 Then you have to take tour guides.

 Love this?
-Explore the entire list of things to do in Page before you plan your trip.
+Explore the entire list of places to visit in Page before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Page and book an accommodation of your choice.